WorldZage/os-challenge-solo-leveling/readme.md

 | Measurement 3 | 84 883 000 | 20 080 000 |
 | MEAN  | 83 637 000 | 20 922 000 |
 | %diff | 13%  | 313% |

+This method of waiting between requests did not pay off, and we instead had massive loss in efficiency when it comes to dealing with smaller problems

 #### HASHMAP CHECK: